KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Feature: Added tab support in the editor, with spacing options
 - Feature: Added a way to convert back into a core code block
 - Feature: Added the Non-Ligature version of Jetbrains Mono
 - Fix: Fixed a spacing issue with tabs + line numbers